anijs/anijs.wiki.repository/Main-helpers.md

     <div data-anijs="if: click, on: li, do: $remove, to: $ancestors .primary | .red-ancestors"> </div>
 ```

-  - closest
+  - closest<a name="closest"></a>

-    _Function that return the ancestor more closest optionally filtered by a selector, this function can take until two params_
+    _Returns the closest ancestor of the omitted or specified element, optionally filtered by a selector, this function takes at most two parameters_

     * Examples: *